brendanhay/gogol/core/README.md

 ## Contribute

-For any problems, comments, or feedback please create an issue [here on GitHub](https://github.com/brendanhay/gozen/issues).
+For any problems, comments, or feedback please create an issue [here on GitHub](https://github.com/brendanhay/gogol/issues).

 ## Licence

-Gozen is released under the [Mozilla Public License Version 2.0](http://www.mozilla.org/MPL/).
+Gogol is released under the [Mozilla Public License Version 2.0](http://www.mozilla.org/MPL/).